Giving Ada a Chance

 is restricted to its constrained range.

-Any attempt to assign a value outside of this range to a variable of this type will raise a Constraint_Error
+Any attempt to assign a value outside this range to a variable of this type will raise a Constraint_Error

 exception at runtime.